 The Tr-Cities area of Washington includes Kennewick, Pasco, and Richland.
 Located by three different rivers, Columbia, Snake, and Yakima, the area provides many recreational opportunities to its residents, both on land and in the water.
 As each city offers public boat launches, boating and fishing activities are quite popular and with the size of the rivers, you never have to worry about sharing space.

 Richland Recreation is just as busy as Pasco and offers many different activities and classes for its residents, as well.
 From basketball to Pilates and wellness classes to gardening activities, the residents of Richland will never be bored unless they choose to be.
-Richland prides themselves in offering a wide variety of activities and classes and is constantly adding more to their list.#idx-price-bar#
+Richland prides itself in offering a wide variety of activities and classes and is constantly adding more to its list.

-Home to several golf courses and located in the desert climate, you’ll find golf being played in the Tri-Cities area year round.
-You’ll also find the Sacajawea Heritage Trail, a 22-mile long trail that runs through all three of the cities is quite popular for hiking year round, as well.
+Home to several golf courses and located in the desert climate, you’ll find golf being played in the Tri-Cities area year-round.
+You’ll also find the Sacajawea Heritage Trail, a 22-mile-long trail that runs through all three of the cities and is quite popular for hiking year-round, as well.

 The fact is the Tri-Cities area is one that is amazingly active and loyal to their home teams.
-From basketball and baseball to hockey and football, residents in this area are never lacking for something to do.
-You’ll also find that in the Tri-Cities area is increasingly popular in wine making and many wineries located in the area offer tours and tasting events.
+From basketball and baseball to hockey and football, residents in this area are never lacking something to do.
+You’ll also find that the Tri-Cities area is increasingly popular in winemaking and many wineries located in the area offer tours and tasting events.